-Solar best way to combat light poverty in Africa
+Solar is best to combat light poverty in Africa

-By Reggie Nxumalo 15 Aug 2016
+By Reggie Nxumalo

-It's been 137 years since the lightbulb was first invented and there are still more than 1.5-million people globally who spend their evenings in the dark, unable to access electric light.
-While this might seem trivial, the reality is that this lack of access leads to more than 1-billion needless deaths every year as a result of the use of non-electrical light sources.
+It's been 137 years since the lightbulb was first invented, yet there are still more than 1,5m people globally who spend their evenings in the dark, unable to access electric light.
+While this might seem trivial, the reality is that this lack of access leads to more than 1bn needless deaths every year as a result of the use of non-electrical light sources.